choptastic/watchmecode/README.md

 This will make a video called `done.mp4` in the current directory.

 This has not been thoroughly tested at all, only on Ubuntu

+# Videos Made with WatchMeCode

+See videos made with WatchMeCode, and post your own to [the wiki](https://github.com/choptastic/watchmecode/wiki/Videos-Made-with-WatchMeCode).

 # Author